skiprco/go-utils/README.md

 // In case the server returns an error code (>= 300), the http.Response is still returned.
-// This way, you can translate the body to a more specific error using below setup res, genErr := Call("POST", "https://skipr.co", "/test", request, response, nil, nil) if genErr != nil {
+// This way, you can translate the body to a more specific error using below setup res, genErr := http.Call("POST", "https://skipr.co", "/test", request, response, nil, nil) if genErr != nil {
     if genErr.SubDomainCode != "response_code_is_error" {
         return nil, genErr